-Each year we acquire about 20 samples of beans from this region.
-Yes, we taste test all 20 samples.
+Each year we taste test about two dozen samples of beans from the Tarrazu region.
 Crazy?
-You bet.
+Not really.
 A vast majority of coffee roasters never taste test the beans that they buy.
 The few roasters that do taste test their beans only taste test about 2 or 3 bean.

 Not us.
 We spend weeks looking for that one special bean that is not only smooth, but also has complexity and integrated flavors of chocolate, nut, and sometimes citrus or floral notes.
 Yes, this is one bean in million.
 Why should we go to so much trouble?
 Because we want what we like.
 Honestly, I'm roasting for me and what I like.
 You guys just get the left overs.
 In other words, if you don't like what I like, then you're out of luck.

 Nothing on God’s green earth tastes better than fresh roasted coffee.
 By fresh, I mean freshness that’s measured in hours not weeks.
 That’s why we at Lake City Coffee guarantee, “From our roaster to your table in 24-72 hours”.
 You can really taste the difference.
 On the other hand, most coffee sold in America has been sitting warehouses or on store shelves for months if not years.
 That’s one reason it tastes so bitter.